Danièle Delorme: Career

-Also notable was her performanace as femme fatale in Julien Duvivier's Voici le temps des assassin (1956) (Deadlier Than the Male in the US and Twelve Hours to Live in the UK), co-starring with Jean Gabin.
+Also notable was her performance as femme fatale in Julien Duvivier's Voici le temps des assassin (1956) (Deadlier Than the Male in the US and Twelve Hours to Live in the UK), co-starring with Jean Gabin.

-In 1960 Delorme joined more than 140 intellectuals, teachers, writers and celebrities in signing a manifesto supporting the right of French conscripts to refuse military service in Algeria.
+In 1960, Delorme joined more than 140 intellectuals, teachers, writers and celebrities in signing a manifesto supporting the right of French conscripts to refuse military service in Algeria.
 As a result, the French government on 28 September issued a ban against all signatories from appearing on state-run radio or television or in state-run theaters.
-At the same time the information minister said that another cabinet order was in preparation that would deny government funding to any film project in which any signatory appeared.
+At the same time, the information minister stated that another cabinet order was in preparation that would deny government funding to any film project in which any signatory appeared.

+Death

+Delorme died on 17 October 2015.

 Personal life

-In 1945, Delorme married actor Daniel Gélin with whom she had a son, Xavier (1946–1999).
-Delorme divorced Gélin in 1954 after he admitted having an affair with Romanian-born model Marie Christine Schneider, that produced a daughter, Maria Schneider.
-Delorme's son was a successful actor who died of cancer in 1999, aged 53.
-In 1956, Delorme married actor/filmmaker Yves Robert who partnered her in an award-winning film production company.
+In 1945, Delorme married actor Daniel Gélin with whom she had a son, Xavier (1946–1999), an actor.
+Delorme divorced Gélin in 1954.
+In 1956, Delorme married actor/filmmaker Yves Robert who was her partner in a production company.
 They remained married until his death in 2002.

 Delorme served as a member of the Caméra d'Or jury at the 1988 Cannes Film Festival.

-Delorme died in Paris on 17 October 2015 at the age of 89.
-Her death was announced on 19 October by the director of the Paris art gallery An Girard, which she created to present, among other things, the works of her father.
+Delorme died in Paris on 17 October 2015 at age 89.
+Her death was announced on 19 October by the director of the Paris art gallery An Girard, which she created to present the works of her father.
 According to the statement, she died in her sleep after years of illness.